Working (musical): Productions

+Because of the extremely low royalty fee, the production was the highest netting for the Summer Stock to that point even though the turnout was not high.

 The musical has undergone several revisions.
 In March 1999, it was presented at Long Wharf Theater, New Haven, Connecticut, with direction by Christopher Ashley.

 A further revised version opened at the Broadway Playhouse at Water Tower Place, Chicago, starting in February 2011 in previews through June, with direction and revisions by Gordon Greenberg.
-The cast features Gene Weygandt, Barbara Robertson, Emjoy Gavin, and E. Faye Butler.
+The cast features Gene Weygandt, Barbara Robertson, Emjoy Gavino, and E. Faye Butler.
 The production opened Off-Broadway at the 59E59 Theaters on December 12, 2012, after previews which started on December 1, 2012.
 Again directed by Gordon Greenberg, it won a special ensemble Drama Desk Awards the cast features Joe Cassidy, Donna Lynne Champlin, Jay Armstrong Johnson, Nehal Joshi and Kenita Miller.
 It had "developmental productions" directed by Gordon Greenberg at Asolo Repertory Theatre, Sarasota, Florida in May 2008 and at the Old Globe Theatre, San Diego, California, in March 2009.
 Schwartz revised the musical with Greenberg, which includes two new songs written by Lin-Manuel Miranda.

 The show's Asian premiere was in Singapore, performed by LASALLE College of the Arts at the Creative Cube in September 2011.

-The show's European premier was in London at the Southwark Playhouse, from 2 June to 8 July 2017.
+The show's European premiere was in London at the Southwark Playhouse, from 2 June to 8 July 2017.

+The show's Latin American premiere was in an all Spanish version in Montevideo, Uruguay at the Teatro Tablado in 2003.
+Directed and Choreographed by Alvaro Loureiro and Stefan Sittig.